Lily Tomlin: Acting credits and accolades

 Tomlin has received numerous accolades throughout her career, including seven Emmy Awards, two Tony Awards and a Grammy Award, in addition to a nomination for an Academy Award.

-Her first two Emmy Awards were for her 1973 special Lily, followed by another three for the specials Lily Tomlin (1976), The Paul Simon Special (1978) and Lily: Sold Out (1981, a fifth for narrating the 2013 documentary An Apology to Elephants; and a Daytime Emmy for voicing Miss Frizzle in the animated children's series The Magic School Bus (1994–1997).
+Her first two Emmy Awards were for her 1973 special Lily, followed by another three for the specials Lily Tomlin (1976), The Paul Simon Special (1978) and Lily: Sold Out (1981), a Daytime Emmy for voicing Miss Frizzle in the animated children's series The Magic School Bus (1994–1997), and her seventh one for narrating the 2013 documentary An Apology to Elephants.
 Tomlin won the Grammy Award for Best Comedy Recording in 1972 for This Is a Recording (1971).
 She received a Special Tony Award in 1977 and later won the Tony Award for Best Actress in a Play for her performance in the one-woman play The Search for Signs of Intelligent Life in the Universe (1986).
 Tomlin's performance of a gospel singer in the musical satire film Nashville (1975) earned her a nomination for the Academy Award for Best Supporting Actress, making her one of few artists to receive nominations for all four major American entertainment awards (EGOT).
 Additionallyhaving won the Emmy, Grammy and TonyTomlin is just the Oscar away from achieving both the Triple Crown of Acting and EGOT.

 Tomlin's performance in the mystery film The Late Show (1977) earned her nominations for the BAFTA and Golden Globe Award for Best Actress.
 She received another two nominations for the Golden Globe Award for Best Actress in a Motion Picture – Comedy or Musical for her performances in All of Me (1984) and Grandma (2015).
 Tomlin's critically acclaimed role as quirky artist Frankie Bergstein in the Netflix comedy series Grace and Frankie (2015–2022) earned her nominations for another Golden Globe Award, four consecutive Primetime Emmy Awards, and three consecutive SAG Awards.

-In 1992, she was awarded the Women in Film Crystal Award.
+In 1992, Tomlin was awarded the Women in Film Crystal Award.
 Tomlin was inducted into the Michigan Women's Hall of Fame in 1998.
 In 2003, she was awarded the Mark Twain Prize for American Humor and was recognized again by Women in Film with the Lucy Award in recognition of her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television.
 In March 2009, Tomlin received Fenway Health's Dr. Susan M. Love Award for her contributions to women's health.
 On March 16, 2012, Tomlin and her partner Jane Wagner received a star on the Palm Springs Walk of Stars.
 In December 2014, she was one of five honorees for the annual Kennedy Center Honors.
 In January 2017, Tomlin won the Screen Actors Guild Life Achievement Award at the 23rd SAG Awards ceremony.
 In 2022, Tomlin received the Career Achievement Peabody Award.
 Tomlin's 1971 album This Is a Recording was selected for the National Recording Registry by the Library of Congress in 2024.